 It’s Mid-November and it’s starting to snow and my guides and I are on the verge of some great winter steelhead fishing.
-Winter steelhead fishing can be tough for many anglers but if you want to start catching winter steelhead consistently then these are my guide tips and tactics that I and other river guides use to keep our clients catching steelhead all winter.
+Fishing for steelhead in the winter can be tough for many anglers, but if you want to start catching winter steelhead consistently, then these are my guide tips and tactics that I and other river guides use to keep our clients catching steelhead all winter.

-Winter steelhead fishing starts when the water temperatures get close to freezing and the air temperatures are close or below freezing most days.
-Winter steelhead fishing means cold hands, cold feet, ice in the rod guides, and it’s also when the steelhead can get harder to catch for many anglers.
+Winter steelhead fishing starts when the water temperatures get close to freezing and the air temperatures are close to or below freezing most days.
+Winter fishing means cold hands, cold feet, and ice in the rod guides, and it’s also when the steelhead can get harder to catch for many anglers.

 Anglers that continue to use methods that work in the spring and fall start to struggle when the water temperatures get close to the freezing mark because they don’t understand winter steelhead.
 I will discuss the things you need to know about steelhead fishing in the winter.

 Winter Steelhead Fishing

 While many anglers are struggling in the winter, many steelhead guides around the great lakes region are enjoying winter fishing for steelhead.
 Winter is a great time to be on the water because there are fewer anglers on the river and there is often more and bigger steelhead in the river.

 For me, the winter is also when my clients are having the most 15 to 20+ fish days.